3-Card Poker Guide: A Faster-Paced Alternative to Traditional Poker Games

 However, if you raise, you’ll need to make another bet.
 Your “raise” must match your ante bet.
-For example, if your ante bet’s $5, your raise must be $5.
+For example, if your ante bet is $5, your raise must be $5.
 You’ll have $10 in total in play.

 If the dealer doesn’t qualify, you’ll get 1:1 on your ante bet.
 But you push on the raise bet.
 You’ll get your original wager bet back.

-In this case you’d get even money on both the ante and raise.
-If you bet $5 on the ante and raise – $10 total – you’d get an additional $10 for winning – $20 total.
+In this case, you’d get even money on both the ante and raise.
+If you bet $5 on the ante and raise – $10 total – you’d get an additional $10 for winning, which makes $20 total.

 There are two exceptions.
 You’ll receive a higher payout for making one of the following hands: